 That said, sometimes things are the customer’s fault.
-If that’s the case, try an approach like this:
+If that’s the case, try an empathetic approach to make the customer feel it’s a common occurrence like this:

 Hey, it happens to the best of us – sometimes, we accidentally reach out to the wrong company somehow.
 When that happens (if?), it’s actually a chance for you to win their service!

 Rather than simply saying, “Oh sorry, that’s not us”, point them in the right direction… but also ask if there’s anything you can help them with.

 For example, if someone contacted us at Formilla thinking we were an art gallery or something (for some strange reason), we would respond like this: